 - Bidens alba: Resembling a daisy, this bidens plant variety features white petals and a bright yellow center.
 It's also sometimes referred to as beggarticks or Spanish needles.

-Bidens are easy to maintain and don’t need to be pruned or deadheaded.
-However, in favorable growing conditions, you might choose to prune the plant back if it becomes too large.
+Bidens are easy to maintain.
+They don’t need to be pruned or deadheaded.
+However, if it becomes too large, you might prune the plant back in favorable growing conditions.
 Also, pinching or cutting back the plant can make it denser and encourage new blooms.

 How to Grow Bidens From Seed

-To propagate by seed, you should plan to sow the seeds at the end of winter or the beginning of spring.
-Keep in mind that this plant prefers warm weather, so wait until after the last frost if you’re sowing seed in an outdoor location.
+To propagate by seed, sow the seeds at the end of winter or the beginning of spring.
+If direct sowing outdoors, wait until after the last frost when temperatures reach at least the 60s.

 Common Pests and Plant Diseases